-NQSO Stock Options PSU Performance-Based Units (other than APSUs) APSU RSU Absolute Stock Price Performance-Based Units Time-Based Units
+PSU NQSO Stock Options Performance-Based Units (other than APSUs) RSH Time-Based Units APSU Absolute Stock Price Performance-Based Units

-- (1) The dollar amounts shown in this column are determined by multiplying the number of shares or units reported in the "Number of Shares or Units of Stock That Have Not Vested" column by \$70.95 (the closing price of the Company's common stock on January 29, 2021, the last trading day of fiscal year 2021). - (2) The dollar amounts shown in this column are determined by multiplying the number of shares or units reported in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units, or Other Rights That Have Not Vested" column by \$70.95 (the closing price of the Company's common stock on January 29, 2021, the last trading day of fiscal year 2021). - (3) Represents the APSUs that remained outstanding and are eligible to vest if, during any consecutive 30-day trading period that commences and ends during the period commencing March 5, 2019 and ending March 5, 2024, the average per-share closing price of the Company's common stock equals or exceeds \$95.00. - (4) The PSUs granted in fiscal year 2020 vest based on our TSR relative to the TSR of the SPDR S&P Semiconductor ETF (NYSE:XSD), which tracks the S&P Semiconductor Select Industry Index.
-TSR will be measured for each of the three measurement periods applicable to the award: the Company's fiscal year 2020, fiscal years 2020 and 2021, and fiscal years 2020, 2021 and 2022 (Mr. Maheswaran has a fourth period for the Company's fiscal years 2020, 2021, 2022 and 2023).
-The first measurement period resulted in the vesting of 0.00% of the target number of units in the first vesting tranche, one-third of the target number of units originally granted pursuant to the award (or one-fourth of the target number of units originally granted pursuant to the award, in the case of Mr. Maheswaran), as of the last day of fiscal year 2020.
-The second measurement period resulted in the vesting of 0.00% of the target number of units in the second vesting tranche, one-third of the target number of units originally granted pursuant to the award (or one-fourth of the target number of units originally granted pursuant to the award, in the case of Mr. Maheswaran), as of the last day of fiscal year 2021.
-The amount reported in the table above represents the threshold number of PSUs that are eligible to vest for the fiscal year 2022 measurement period (and the fiscal year 2023 measurement period, in the case of the award granted to Mr. Maheswaran) (25%, the threshold level of performance, of the one-third of the target number of units originally granted pursuant to the award; or 25%, the threshold level of performance, of one-half of the target number of units originally granted pursuant to the award, in the case of Mr. Maheswaran).
+- (1) The dollar amounts shown in this column are determined by multiplying the number of shares or units reported in the "Number of Shares or Units of Stock That Have Not Vested" column by \$67.83 (the closing price of the Company's common stock on January 28, 2022, the last trading day of fiscal year 2022). - (2) The dollar amounts shown in this column are determined by multiplying the number of shares or units reported in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units, or Other Rights That Have Not Vested" column by \$67.83 (the closing price of the Company's common stock on January 28, 2022, the last trading day of fiscal year 2022). - (3) Represents the APSUs that remained outstanding and are eligible to vest if, during any consecutive 30-day trading period that commences and ends during the period commencing March 5, 2019 and ending March 5, 2024, the average per-share closing price of the Company's common stock equals or exceeds \$95.00. - (4) The PSUs granted in fiscal year 2020 vest based on our TSR relative to the TSR of the SPDR S&P Semiconductor ETF (NYSE:XSD), which tracks the S&P Semiconductor Select Industry Index.
+The only such PSUs outstanding as of January 30, 2022 were those of Mr. Maheswaran.
+TSR will be measured for each of the four measurement periods applicable to the award: the Company's fiscal year 2020, fiscal years 2020 and 2021, fiscal years 2020, 2021 and 2022, and fiscal years 2020, 2021, 2022 and 2023.
+The first measurement period resulted in the vesting of 0.00% of the target number of units in the first vesting tranche, one-fourth of the target number of units originally granted pursuant to the award, as of the last day of fiscal year 2020.
+The second measurement period resulted in the vesting of 0.00% of the target number of units in the second vesting tranche, one-fourth of the target number of units originally granted pursuant to the award, as of the last day of fiscal year 2021.
+The third measurement period resulted in the vesting of 0.00% of the target number of units in the third vesting tranche, one-fourth of the target number of units originally granted pursuant to the award, as of the last day of fiscal year 2022.
+The amount reported in the table above represents the threshold number of PSUs that are eligible to vest for the fiscal year 2023 measurement period (25%, the threshold level of performance, of one-fourth of the target number of units originally granted pursuant to the award).